Twilight: 2000: Merc 2000

-Characters in Twilight 2000 games are typically representative of US and NATO military forces.
-Within the T2K gaming community, games that are centered on a group of Soviet/Warsaw Pact characters are referred to as "OPFOR games" for opposing force.
-There are no full OPFOR games as published adventures, but the concept is a popular PBEM scenario.

 Awards

 At Origins 1985, Twilight 2000 was awarded the H.G.
 Wells Award for "Best Roleplaying Rules of 1984".

 Reception

 Rick Swan and Greg Porter reviewed Twilight: 2000 in Space Gamer No. 74.
-Swan commented that "Whether or not Twilight: 2000 becomes a standard remains to be seen, but it certainly fills a niche and does so successfully; I hope it finds an audience with roleplayers and wargamers alike.
+Swan commented that "Whether or not Twilight: 2000 becomes a standard remains to be seen, but it certainly fills a niche and does so successfully; I hope it finds an audience with role-players and wargamers alike.
 As a design, it's nothing spectacular, but as a concept, it's an innovation."
 Porter commented that "All told, Twilight: 2000 is a tragic waste of [money].
 The nice concept and character generation system are completely overrun by innumerable flaws and hopeless violations of the laws of physics."

-Chris Felton reviewed Twilight 2000 for Imagine magazine, and stated that "Overall, this is a good game, well worth clubbing together for if you belong to a group of experienced players who like free-running games and whose referee can run a scenario from minimal notes.
+Chris Felton reviewed Twilight 2000 for the UK games magazine Imagine magazine, and stated that "Overall, this is a good game, well worth clubbing together for if you belong to a group of experienced players who like free-running games and whose referee can run a scenario from minimal notes.
 If your referee has no experience of 'winging it' and needs all the details worked out in advance, this is not the game for you."

+Stephen M. DeSante reviewed Twilight: 2000 for Different Worlds magazine and stated that "All things considered, Twilight: 2000 is worth buying for its combat system alone.
+Anyone expecting a fully developed post-holocaust world, however, will be disappointed with what GDW supplies.
+They may do better if they consider the game more as a supplement to an ongoing campaign than as a game in and of itself."

-Marcus L. Rowland reviewed Twilight: 2000 for White Dwarf #68, giving it an overall rating of 5 out of 10, and stated that "it's evident that this game has been written by and for Americans, with little or no understanding of European attitudes or desires."The Games Machine reviewed Twilight: 2000 and stated that "Not a game to return to week after week maybe, but for a complete change of style it's well worth a play."Twilight 2000 was ranked 35th in the 1996 reader poll of Arcane magazine to determine the 50 most popular roleplaying games of all time.
-The UK magazine's editor Paul Pettengale commented: "Pretty much all the previous 'post-apocalyptic' RPGs had been fairly fantastical, and had been set some time after the apocalypse.
-Twilight: 2000 is realistic and set in the middle of the breakdown of European society.
-Involving, but not exactly cheerful."
+Marcus L. Rowland reviewed Twilight: 2000 for White Dwarf #68, giving it an overall rating of 5 out of 10, and stated that "it's evident that this game has been written by and for Americans, with little or no understanding of European attitudes or desires."

+Mike Willis reviewed Twilight: 2000 for Adventurer magazine and stated that "Twilight 2000 is really a role-playing war game, and should appeal to fantasy gamers looking for something different.
+I would also recommend it to wargamers who feel that fantasy games are a little unrealistic for their tastes."

+The Games Machine reviewed Twilight: 2000 and thought it was "Not a game to return to week after week maybe, but for a complete change of style it's well worth a play."